secretstartups/handbook/hiring/job-families/index.html.md

 * {add a bulleted list of requirements that apply for all levels of the role}

 #### {add Level} Performance Indicators
-* {add 3-5 KPIs that this role will be the DRI for, if the PIs are the same for all lelvels remove this section and use the headding 2 section later in the template}
+* {add 3-5 KPIs that this role will be the DRI for, if the PIs are the same for all levels remove this section and use the heading 2 section later in the template}

 ### {add name of level - i.e. Junior/Senior/Manager.
 Note we do not list the intermediate level in the title but after the role in parentheses - i.e. IT Systems Engineer (Intermediate)}
-The {add the position title} reports to the {add the reporting position and link to the job family or headding (if on the same page)}.
+The {add the position title} reports to the {add the reporting position and link to the job family or heading (if on the same page)}.

 #### {add Level} Job Grade
 The {add the role name} is a [grade #](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).